SoumenITMO/PhpTrialTask/readme.md

 		Note :  vendor folder is missing because Git push ignore heavy folder.
 To get that folder back it needs to run

 		                " composer install "

+        Table Structure has been included in Table_Structure folder